 #2 – The Mono-Pitch Roof (also known as Shed style or Skillion roof)

 Ah, the single slope.
 Minimalist, clean and efficient.
 Both a traditional style and contemporary one.
-The distinct characteristic for mono-pitch is the obvious fact that one outer walls need to be higher than another.
+The distinct characteristic for mono-pitch is the obvious fact that one outer wall needs to be higher than another.

-The mono-pitch is usually built upon rafters, but is considerably less expensive than roofs with multiple slopes.
-A fair estimate for installing a mono-pitch is $6000 to $12,000, depending on a number of factors, but pitch being a notable one.
+The mono-pitch is usually built upon rafters but is considerably less expensive than roofs with multiple slopes.
+A fair estimate for installing a mono-pitch is $9,000 to $18,000, depending on a number of factors, but pitch being a notable one.

 Homes with a mono-pitch roof are usually designed with large windows or multiple windows to take advantage of natural light.
 A sub-variation of the mono-pitch is known as Saw-tooth (as pictured below).